 This past weekend, I savored an hour to myself.
 After working all morning, the naptime hour was glorious.
 I made myself a cocktail – a glass of this Blood Orange-Sage Vodka Soda – which I photographed just for you, and enjoyed a whole, uninterrupted hour savoring the cocktail and watching Fixer Upper.
 It was amazing.

 I’ve got one more week to go until my big deadline, and I’m counting down the days until I have free time again.
-I’ve got a whole list of recipes to make for you, and I’m counting on this weekends to get blogging again.
+I have a whole list of recipes to make for you and I’m counting on weekends to start blogging again.
 In the meantime, enjoy this very simple cocktail recipe.

 I saw this recipe – or a similar version – online a few years ago and have been making it ever since.
 It’s made with ingredients I always have in the pantry and the freezer.
 (Tip: If your sage plants grow wild every year, freeze the whole leaves for use later in the year.
 The frozen leaves work particularly well in this drink.)
 And I love the use of sage to contrast to the sweet soda.
 I hope you enjoy it as much as I do.

 - 6 large sage leaves, plus more for garnish (if desired)

 - 1-12 oz. can Blood Orange San Pellegrino